Lacunar Infarct

 Definition

-What is a Lacunar stroke?
+What is a Lacunar Stroke?

-Types of Lacunar infarctions
+Types of Lacunar Infarcts

 Symptoms of Lacunar Infarct